International Regulation of Digital Medical Devices

 Program

-Our close links with the professional world, through collaborations with companies and regulatory bodies, enable students to take part in practical projects, complete internships or work-study periods, and work on case studies.
-Supervised by experts from academia and industry, they benefit from both theoretical and applied training.
-A core curriculum shared with other courses provides essential cross-disciplinary knowledge.
+Close ties with the professional world through collaborations with companies and regulatory bodies enable students to participate in real-world projects, complete internships or work-study programs, and work on case studies.
+Supervised by experts from academia and industry, they receive both theoretical and applied training.
+A core curriculum shared with other programs provides them with essential cross-disciplinary knowledge.

 Read more